cortezaproject/corteza-webapp-one/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a report to help us improve.
+Please use the search option to make sure the issue doesn’t already exist.
 title: ''
 labels: ''
 assignees: ''

 ---

-**Avoid duplication**
-Use the search option to make sure the issue doesn’t already exist.

 **Describe the bug**
 A clear and concise description of what the bug is.